ustclug/discussions/README.md

 Topic is only limited to **Features** and **Bugs**.

 Please **don't** open an issue if you don't know usages of the products or you need other helps.
-You shoult ask these questions in our [maling list](http://groups.google.com/group/ustc_lug).
+You shoult ask these questions in our [mailing list](http://groups.google.com/group/ustc_lug).

 Products can be referred to